Making a Difference Award

 2021: Margaret Rivers, Cardinal Innovations Healthcare

-Margaret attributes her leadership and advocacy to her own lived experiences.
-With a family history of severe mental illness, and spending over three years in an institution because of her own serious mental health diagnosis, Margaret knows firsthand how challenging the road to wellness and independent living can be.
-She will tell you that she is “living proof that with hope and the right type of support and services, a person with a mental illness can live a full, rewarding life.”
+With a personal history of mental illness, including over three years in an institution, Margaret draws from her experiences to advocate for others.
+She is “living proof that with hope and the right support, a person with mental illness can lead a full, rewarding life.”

 2020: Ann Oshel, Alliance Health